 These are usually small and lightweight, making them super useful for moving between rooms.

 Ceramic heaters can generate hot air pretty much immediately after you turn them on.

 Good for small spaces only

-Ceramic heaters are useful if you want to keep the heater near you or you only need to heat a particular cold spot in the house.
-So, whatever the unit is facing can be heated.
+Ceramic heaters are useful if you want to keep the heater near you or you only need to heat a particularly cold spot in the house.
+So, as a general rule, only whatever the unit is facing can be heated.
 You’ll have a better chance of warming an entire room if the space is small, but it’s unlikely that a standard ceramic heater can provide enough coverage for large rooms.

 Little heat retention

 Once you turn the heater off, it won’t be long until you’ll start to feel the chill come back up again.